 - Faster time to hire.
-Using candidate feedback to remove friction in the recruiting process reduces wasted time and speeds the process.
+Measuring candidate experience to remove friction in the recruiting process reduces wasted time and speeds the process.

 - …and much more

-That said, most organizations only begin to solicit candidate feedback process after the initial interview.
+That said, most organizations only begin measuring candidate feedback process after the initial interview.
 This makes sense because you’ve now made contact with candidate and, ostensibly, they have much more feedback to give at this stage.